gvwilson/sensibleadventures/cloudherd/reboot.md

 # The Prince and the Cloudherd

+* "down with the dogs"
+* Ulfmaerr gave up caring about his daughter

 * 60K words (20 chapters * 3K/chapter).
 * At least one moment of adventure moment per chapter.
 * Protagonists are fleshed out, but minor characters are brightly drawn cartoons.